RUiNtheExtinct/ar-demo/README.md

 -   [WebXR Extension for react-three-fiber](https://github.com/pmndrs/react-xr)
 -   Advantages:
     -   Easy to use
+    -   Has huge community support and number of helpful extensions
     -   Supports both 2D and 3D
     -   Supports both iOS and Android
     -   Supports both WebGL and Canvas